nikkiwd/lexcover/README.md

 ## Run

 Download and parse the corpus files.
-These only needs to be run once unless new languages are added.
+These only need to be run once unless new languages are added.
 The download script will skip downloading any existing files but the parsing script will reparse the files each time it is run, which takes a while.